-Fix WordPress Enable Compression Issue in Google PageSpeed
+Fix Enable Compression Issue of WordPress Site in Google PageSpeed

 Serving compressed files improve the page loading speed of your WordPress site.
-If compression is not enabled this will be showing with highest priority issue under “Should Fix” category when checked with Google PageSpeed Insights tool.
+If compression is not enabled this will be showing with highest priority issues when checked with Google PageSpeed Insights tool.
 In this article we will explain how to enable compression to speedup your WordPress site.

 Check Site with Google PageSpeed Insights Tool

 There are many tools to check whether the site URL is served after compression or not.
 Below is how Google PageSpeed Insights tool will show the error if compression is not enabled on your site.

 Since this is high priority issue the page speed score is very low as 36 on desktops.

 How to Enable Compression for on Your WordPress Site?

 There are two ways you can enable compression on your WordPress site.

 We will explain both the methods in detail.